Alex-Dell1/QML_Kernel_Methods/README.md

 # Kernel Methods in Quantum Machine Learning.
 An in-depth study work I did over Kernel Methods in Quantum Machine Learning for a university exam.
-The repository includes the slides used during the presentation.
+The repository includes the slides I prepared for the presentation.

 The work starts off discussing the similarities between Supervised QML algorithms and Kernel Methods.
 It then proceeds providing a careful formalization of such similarity.
 The main reference for the work is the following paper from Maria Schuld [[1]](#1).
-The slides do not include theorem proofs, as it was deemed more instructive to carefully build them up during the exposition.
-Parts concerning the quantum mechanics background are rather superficial due to time constraints.
+Slides do not include theorem proofs, as it was deemed more instructive to carefully build them up during exposition.
+Parts concerning quantum mechanics background are rather superficial due to time constraints.

 The following section reports other papers that assisted me in my studies.